-The 2017 Mazda 3 is a compact car available as a four-door sedan or a five-door hatchback.
-Both are available in four different trim levels: Sport, Touring, Touring 2.5 and Grand Touring.
+Yo, check it out - the 2017 Mazda 3 is a dope compact car that comes in both a four-door sedan and a five-door hatchback.
+You can choose from four different levels: Sport, Touring, Touring 2.5, and Grand Touring.

-The base Sport comes with 16-inch steel wheels, a 60/40-split folding rear seat, a height-adjustable driver seat, a tilt-and-telescoping steering wheel, cruise control, remote locking and unlocking, keyless ignition, a 7-inch touchscreen display with knob-based controller, Bluetooth connectivity, voice controls and a six-speaker audio system with two USB ports, an auxiliary input, HD radio and smartphone-enabled internet radio.
-Options for the Sport are packaged together in the Preferred Equipment package that adds 16-inch alloy wheels, heated side mirrors, premium cloth upholstery, a rear-seat armrest, automatic headlights, automatic windshield wipers and blind-spot monitoring with rear cross-traffic alert.
+The base Sport is pretty sweet, with 16-inch steel wheels, a foldable rear seat, a height-adjustable driver seat, a tilt-and-telescoping steering wheel, cruise control, remote locking and unlocking, keyless ignition, a 7-inch touchscreen display, Bluetooth connectivity, voice controls, and a six-speaker audio system with two USB ports, an auxiliary input, HD radio, and smartphone-enabled internet radio.
+If you want some extra goodies, you can get the Preferred Equipment package, which adds 16-inch alloy wheels, heated side mirrors, premium cloth upholstery, a rear-seat armrest, automatic headlights, automatic windshield wipers, and blind-spot monitoring with rear cross-traffic alert.

-The Touring includes all features from the Preferred Equipment package plus 18-inch alloy wheels, keyless ignition and entry, low-speed forward collision warning and mitigation, dual-zone automatic climate control, imitation-leather (premium vinyl) upholstery, a six-way power driver seat, heated front seats, and a leather-wrapped steering wheel and shift knob.
-The optional Popular Equipment package (sedan only) adds a rear lip spoiler, a sunroof, an auto-dimming rearview mirror, a CD player, satellite radio and a premium nine-speaker Bose surround-sound audio system.
+The Touring is even better - it's got all the Preferred Equipment package features plus 18-inch alloy wheels, keyless ignition and entry, low-speed forward collision warning and mitigation, dual-zone automatic climate control, imitation-leather (premium vinyl) upholstery, a six-way power driver seat, heated front seats, and a leather-wrapped steering wheel and shift knob.
+If you're rolling in the sedan, you can also get the Popular Equipment package, which adds a rear lip spoiler, a sunroof, an auto-dimming rearview mirror, a CD player, satellite radio, and a premium nine-speaker Bose surround-sound audio system.

-Also available is the Touring 2.5 (hatchback only), which is essentially the same equipment as the standard Touring, but with a more powerful engine and a sunroof.
+For the hatchback lovers out there, the Touring 2.5 is where it's at.
+It's basically the same as the standard Touring, but with a more powerful engine and a sunroof.

-The Grand Touring gets the Popular Equipment package equipment plus the aforementioned more powerful engine, LED foglights, a gloss-black grille insert, a digital speedometer, a head-up display and full leather upholstery.
-The Premium Equipment package adds adaptive LED headlights and daytime running lights, LED taillights, a heated steering wheel, steering-wheel-mounted paddle shifters, an auto-dimming rearview mirror and a navigation system.
-Also optional for the Grand Touring is the i-Activsense Safety Package, which adds a more capable forward collision warning and mitigation system, a lane departure warning and intervention system, automatic high-beam headlight control and adaptive cruise control.
-Separately, the i-Eloop package adds the i-Eloop energy recovery system and active grille shutters.
+The Grand Touring is the cream of the crop - it's got all the Popular Equipment package equipment plus the aforementioned more powerful engine, LED foglights, a gloss-black grille insert, a digital speedometer, a head-up display, and full leather upholstery.
+If you want to take it up a notch, you can add the Premium Equipment package, which adds adaptive LED headlights and daytime running lights, LED taillights, a heated steering wheel, steering-wheel-mounted paddle shifters, an auto-dimming rearview mirror, and a navigation system.
+And if safety is your thing, you can also opt for the i-Activsense Safety Package, which adds a more capable forward collision warning and mitigation system, a lane departure warning and intervention system, automatic high-beam headlight control, and adaptive cruise control.
+If you're looking to be extra eco-friendly, you can add the i-Eloop package, which adds the i-Eloop energy recovery system and active grille shutters.